Interview Query

 1. Let’s say you’re working on Doordash demand-side deliveries.
 Doordash is launching delivery services in New York City and Charlotte and needs a process for selecting Dashers (delivery drivers).

-Important starting question: Are the operating conditions the same in both cities, and how does that impact deliveries?
+Important starting question: Are the operating conditions the same in both cities and how to do those impact deliveries?
 How would we go about deciding which Dashers are assigned deliveries?

 How to Solve This Question:

-Different cities mean different conditions to operate within.
-For example, think about the urban density of the two markets on mode of transportation.
-In New York City where the buildings and restaurants are packed together tightly, Dashers may rely on bicycles or electric scooters.
-In a sprawling city like Charlotte where restaurants and homes are further apart, a Dasher would likely use a car.
+Different cities mean different conditions within which to operate.
+For example, consider the urban density of the two markets in terms of mode of transportation.
+In New York City, where the buildings and restaurants are packed together tightly, Dashers may rely on bicycles or electric scooters.
+In a sprawling city like Charlotte, where restaurants and homes are further apart, a Dasher would likely use a car.

 As a result of how Dashers navigate their city, you would want to adjust your thinking for the unique traffic patterns and realistic delivery ranges that impact delivery times.